LumoSQL/lumosql/doc/lumo-build-benchmark.md

 # LumoSQL Build and Benchmark System

+[LumoSQL](https://lumosql.org) implements a meta-build system for SQLite, using the [Not-Forking tool](https://lumosql.org/src/not-forking) to handle many of the complexities so we can build a matrix of combined codebases and versions without having a mess of code specific to particular source trees.

-[LumoSQL](https://lumosql.org) implements a meta-build system for SQLite.
-But how can we know if our changes to SQLite builds make a difference, and if so, what kind of difference?
+But once a binary is built, how can we know if our changes to SQLite make a difference, and what kind of difference?
 There was no standard way to compare software that implements the SQLite APIs, so we designed one.